 5. Electrical Services

 The electrical part of the restaurant is a fundamental and crucial aspect both of the operations and safety of the establishment.
 Depending on the location the wiring, termination, lighting fixtures, cabling need to be taken care of both professionally and diligently.
-Location for the main control panels, Generators etc has to be planned systematically.
+Plan the location for the main control panels, Generators etc systematically.

 A restaurant design and floor plan are ultimately a balancing act between various, functional needs and requirements of a restaurant.
 Designing your restaurant floor plan might seem a little easier task as compared to financing, licensing or construction that goes along with starting a business.
 But Floor plan is a critical aspect of an effective restaurant design.
 You know your restaurant floor plan is poor when there have been instances in your restaurant when any customer might have smacked his head with a server while passing through a tight corner, or a customer might have had to sit with a stranger to let someone else pass through the aisle way.
 Therefore, you should always avoid these disastrous situations by analyzing your restaurant’s specific needs before jumping into the design.